dmx-systems/dmx-linqa/README.md

 ## Multi-user server installation

 Regarding a multi-user server installation Linqa still reflects the original requirements of the [Franco-German Forum for the Future](https://df-zukunftswerk.eu).
-In its current form Linqa is meant to support organization-internal working groups.
+In its current form Linqa is meant to support *organization-internal* working groups.
 Except the login page the Linqa UI has no public surface.
 In order to access Linqa workspaces users need a Linqa account.
 Linqa workspaces are invitation-only.
 Workspaces and user accounts are created by Linqa administrators.
-For the account/password related workflows Linqa relies on an infrastructure for sending mails.
+For the account/password related workflows Linqa relies on an infrastructure for sending email.

 Once Linqa is installed and minimum configuration is done (see above) these steps need to be done *only once*: